Trump pledges July 9 announcement on Supreme Court nominee

 “It’s a great group of intellectual talent,” Mr Trump said.

-Asked if he planned to question potential court nominees their views on abortion rights and Roe v Wade, he responded, “That’s not a question I’ll be asking.”
+Asked if he planned to question potential court nominees their views on abortion rights and Roe v Wade, he responded: “That’s not a question I’ll be asking.”

 “I think it’s inappropriate to discuss,” he added.